 Once RCI have received the signed agreement from you, they activate the agreement and inform me that the vehicle can be released.

 Important: When scanning the documents back to RCI, you must scan files as a PDF, not a JPG, otherwise RCI will reject them.
 You cannot use a phone scanner app to photograph the documents either.
 If you don't have the facility of a proper scanner, then you will have to post the documents to back RCI.

 Most vehicles are covered by the manufacturer's warranty.
-On vehicles where this has expired, you will receive a comprehensive warranty and roadside recovery policy from Go Green Autos , normally for a period of three months.
+On older vehicles where this has expired, you will receive a comprehensive warranty and roadside recovery policy from Go Green Autos, for a period of three months.
 If you prefer to have a longer insurance backed warranty, then you can buy these online directly from multiple sources.

 Cables & chargers

 The vehicle page on the website details exactly what is supplied with the car.
 Some older cars may come with 3-pin 10A portable charger (granny cable), however newer generally cars do not.
-These chargers are particularly useful when you first get your new car, as there is likely to be a 3-4 week period before you get your home charger unit installed.
+These chargers are particularly useful when you first get your new car, as there is likely to be a 2-3 week period before you get your home charger unit installed.
 When buying a car from Go Green Autos, all customers have the option to loan a portable charger if one isn't provided with the vehicle.
 See portable charger loan for full details.